Two-Phase Commit

 Participants MUST commit upon receiving this — they already promised they could.

-• Coordinator logs decision before sending
+• Coordinator logs the decision before sending

 • Participants are obligated to commit

-• Recovery uses the commit log
+• Recovery replays the commit log

 • Atomicity achieved across multiple systems

-• All or nothing guarantee
+• All-or-nothing guarantee